On this page:

 Special Collections and Archives is located on the fourth floor of Paul Laurence Dunbar Library, to the left of the elevator or stairs.

-- Visitor parking is available in Lot 11 just outside the library with a valid visitor parking permit.
+- Visitor parking is available in Lot 11 just outside the library with a valid visitor parking permit; park in any space.

 - No visitor permit is needed from 4 p.m. on Friday, and all day Saturday and Sunday.